lightstep/lightstep-tracer-common/client.md

 #### Spans

 The main report payload consists of a list of spans.
-Span match the OpenTracing Span specification closely.
-Users may apply tag values to spans downstream in their user-defined transport by adding them to `lightstep.Span.tags`.
+`lightstep.Span` matches the OpenTracing `Span` specification closely.
+Users may apply tag values to spans downstream in their user-defined transport layer, by adding them to `lightstep.Span.tags`.

 Span tags override reporter tags, making it possible to create spans with a client on behalf of another process.
 To set the reporter GUID